 We are proud to partner with schools, out of school time providers and experts in arts-integration strategies to provide educators with tools and support to transform their teaching.
 Through interactive workshops, coaching and demonstration teaching, our teaching artists help educators of all kinds discover new ways to reach students with diverse learning styles.
 Workshops are three hours in length.
 Pricing varies depending on group size and content is customizable for different settings.
+In person workshops are not available at this time.
+If you are interested in a particular workshop virtually please contact us.

 To book a workshop, please contact Beth Racette at email@example.com or 608.258.4169.